maxm-akins/cs1660-final-group1/README.md

 ## 🧱 Setup

-We settled on a React frontend and FastAPI backend due to combined group experience and the work we have already done in class.
-As you can see in the project structure above, we have our project split into two main folders each holding the required components for its side of the application.
+We settled on a React frontend and FastAPI backend due to our combined group experience and the work we had already done in class.
+As you can see in the project structure above, our project is split into two main folders, each holding the required components for its side of the application.
 We utilize docker-compose and our DockerFile to containerize the application.

 Our [ci.yml](.github/workflows/ci.yml) file holds all of the necessary code for implementing our CI/CD Pipeline (GitHub Actions).
 Those steps are as follows: